Yemeni Women's Union: History

-During the Unification of North and South Yemen, the women's organizations from both countries were merged.
-The northern branch was the Yemeni Women's Association, officially founded in 1965, though it already existed informally under the imamate.
+During the unification of North and South Yemen, the women's organizations from both countries were merged.
+The northern branch had been the Yemeni Women's Association, officially founded in 1965, though it already existed informally under the imamate.
 In South Yemen the General Union of Yemeni Women (GUYW) was established in 1968, continuing the role of the Arab Women's Club and the Aden Women's Association before independence.
 The project to merge these groups was supposed to take two months, but instead, it took nearly a year to merge into the Yemeni Women's Union.
 Some of the difficulties in unifying the groups was due to political differences: the southern branch was Marxist and the northern branch was controlled by women who worked with the Islah Reform Party.
 It wasn't until 2000 that the political differences between the members of the groups were resolved.

 The YWU was led by Amat Al Alim Alsoswa starting before its incorporation, from 1989 to 1991.

 In 2013, the combined membership of YWU was estimated at around 4,000 members.

+On 26 May 2024, the Southern Transitional Council seized an independent women's shelter run by the YWU in Aden, in what Human Rights Watch called an attempt by the STC to replace independent institutions with STC-affiliated entities.
+On 23 June, the STC allowed YWU staff to return to their offices, but demanded that they provide half of the building space to the SRC-affiliated South Women's Union, and also demanded that 'Yemen' be removed from the organisation's name and that they only provide support to women from southern Yemen.